 When employing staff in Australia, you firstly need to ensure that they are legally allowed to work in Australia.
 Those that can work here legally are Australian citizens, permanent residents, and New Zealand citizens.
 If they are a visitor, they need to have the appropriate working visa.

 All workers eligible to work in Australia will have a Tax File Number ("TFN") that is assigned to them by the ATO.
 You will also need to manage employee Superannuation obligations as necessary under your Employer obligations.

 Recently the ATO has introduced new regulation called STP which simplifies reporting to the ATO but adds an initial administration burden to businesses in ensuring the setup is done properly.
 If you are employing workers in Australia, you will also need to have workers compensation.
 If you are employing a larger workforce, you may need to pay payroll tax.
 You need to also be mindful of additional benefits that you give employees, which may be considered a Fringe Benefit as tax may apply (known as a Fringe Benefits Tax).

 Related: Australian Payroll: What global companies need to know?

 6. How you meet the reporting and disclosure requirements set by the Australian Securities and Investment Commission (ASIC)

-Every company is required to lodge certain notices with ASIC.
+Every company in Australia is required to lodge certain notices with ASIC.
 In addition to annual returns, these include details of any change of officers, registered office, share structure and terms of special resolution of the company, and for the changes in constituent documents etc.

 Related: Duties of Directors: Does my business require a Company Secretary?